Resident Evil Village's baby Chris mod comes full circle

 Available over on Nexus Mods, Baby Over Chris Face is exactly what it says on the title.
 Redfield's gruff face has been swapped out for a puckered infant who nevertheless looks just as (if not more) menacing as the Resi veteran.

-Modder JTeghius Kittius, who posted the original Baby Chris mod, says that he received a "ton of requests" to flip the mod.
-The facial animations all work (minus the eyes), though he does note that he's only tested it on the intro sequence and not Redfield's later appearances.
+Modder JTeghius Kittius, who posted the original Baby Chris mod, says that she received a "ton of requests" to flip the mod.
+The facial animations all work (minus the eyes), though she does note that he's only tested it on the intro sequence and not Redfield's later appearances.

 Andy K reckons Village is the first game in the series to make Redfield feel human, turning him from the one-note action hero of previous entries into a more nuanced character.
 I wonder if that characterisation stands when our beefy lad is stomping around with rosy cheeks and frightening, giant eyes.